gpdowney/lightweightLSAT/docs/how-to-study/index.md

 !!! abstract "Puzzle practice is unhurried and curious"

-    **Unhurried** doesn't mean slow or plodding, but rather you take time to deeply understand the question.
+    **Unhurried** doesn't mean slow or plodding, but rather that you take time to deeply understand the question.

     **Curious** means that you leave expectations behind and allow the question to show you what matters.

 !!! abstract "Race practice is timed and limited"

     **Timed** doesn't mean rushed.
-    It can involve a [count-up timer][/time/laps/] instead of a count-down timer.
+    It can involve a [count-up timer][count-up] instead of a count-down timer.

     **Limited** means that you pick a certain number of questions or a certain amount of time, and stop when you reach that limit.